thynnine/pysic/doc/pysic_fortran.rst

-The module is naturally accessible from within Python, but usually there should be no need to directly invoke its functions as :mod:`~pysic` defines a more refined interface to the Fortran core, mainly through the class :class:`~pysic.Pysic`.
+The module is naturally accessible from within Python, but usually there should be no need to directly invoke its functions as :mod:`~pysic` defines a more refined interface to the Fortran core, mainly through the class :class:`~pysic.calculator.Pysic`.
 It is assumed that the arguments passed to the functions have proper data types and array dimensions, and that they are called in such an order that the necessary memory allocations have been done within Fortran before data structures are accessed.
-Methods in :class:`~pysic.Pysic` do this automatically and are thus much safer to use than directly calling the functions in this module.
+Methods in :class:`~pysic.calculator.Pysic` do this automatically and are thus much safer to use than directly calling the functions in this module.
 The Fortran routines are documented here mostly for development purposes.

 .. _f2py: http://www.scipy.org/F2py